AdobeDocs/experience-platform.en/help/sandboxes/ui/sandbox-tooling.md

 >[!NOTE]
 >
 >Once it has been published, the package's contents cannot be changed.
-Ensure all necessary assets have been selected in order to avoid compatibility problems.
-If changes need to be made, you will be required to create a new package.
+To avoid compatibility problems, ensure that all necessary assets have been selected.
+If changes must be made, you are required to create a new package.

 You are returned to the **[!UICONTROL Packages]** tab in the [!UICONTROL Sandboxes] environment, where you can see the new published package.

 ![List of sandbox packages highlighting the new published package.](../images/ui/sandbox-tooling/published-packages.png)

-## Import a package to a target sandbox
+## Import a package to a target sandbox {#import-package-to-target-sandbox}

 To import the package into a target sandbox, navigate to the Sandboxes **[!UICONTROL Browse]** tab and select the plus (+) option beside the sandbox name.